 Yield Prediction and Quality Assessment

-Another application of the hyperspectral collected is quantitative and qualitative estimation of crop yield and its parameters such as total sugar, acidity, protein contents, etc. These outputs can be utilized for predicting the harvested crop’s time and quality as well as marketing schedule.
-The hyperspectral sensors such as the UAVs became popular applied for precision agriculture.
-Therefore, integrating HRS and advanced data analysis techniques is capable to improve the possibility of a comprehensive crop monitoring as well as yield estimating (Feng et al., 2022).
+Another application of the hyperspectral collected is quantitative and qualitative estimation of crop yield and its parameters such as total sugar, acidity, protein contents, etc. These outputs can be utilized for predicting the harvested crop’s time and quality as well as the marketing schedule.
+Hyperspectral sensors such as UAVs became popularly applied for precision agriculture.
+Therefore, integrating HRS and advanced data analysis techniques is capable of improving the possibility of comprehensive crop monitoring as well as yield estimating (Feng et al., 2022).

 Soil property estimation and mapping

-For soil properties estimation and prediction, soil sampling task is required whereas soil samples and their corresponding geo-coordinates are collected.
-The samples analyzed of their physical, chemical, mineralogical, fertility, and biological properties which this task is called wet chemistry analysis.
-When the objective is mapping the various soils properties, the hyperspectral images are acquired from the different satellite sensors such as EnMap, Hyperion, PRISMA, etc. The hyperspectral laboratory data must be collected using the analytical spectral device (ASD) which is named spectroradiometer.
-These soil spectral signatures are resampled to be uniform with the hyperspectral satellite image’s spectral range.
-Afterwards, the soil attributes (wet chemistry data) are integrated with the hyperspectral laboratory data for developing the prediction models using different algorithms (Sun et al., 2022).
-These algorithms are such as multivariate regression models like. support vector regression ‘SVR’, multiple adaptive regression splines ‘MARS’, partial least square regression ‘PLSR’; or such as machine learning algorithms (i.e. Artificial neural networks ‘ANN’, Conventional neural networks ‘CNNs’, random forests ‘RF’, etc.).
-After developing the prediction models, better predictor is chosen because of its accuracy using some statistical parameters such as root mean squares error (RMSE), ratio of performance deviation (RPD), coefficient of determination (R2), or other parameters.
-The model of highest coefficient of determination and RPD; and the lowest RMSE is selected as the best prediction model.
+For soil properties estimation and prediction, a soil sampling task is required, whereas soil samples and their corresponding geo-coordinates are collected.
+The samples are analyzed for their physical, chemical, mineralogical, fertility, and biological properties, which this task is called wet chemistry analysis.
+When the objective is mapping the various soil properties, the hyperspectral images are acquired from the different satellite sensors such as EnMap, Hyperion, PRISMA, etc. The hyperspectral laboratory data must be collected using the analytical spectral device (ASD), which is called a spectroradiometer.
+These soil spectral signatures are resampled uniformly with the hyperspectral satellite image’s spectral range.
+Afterward, the soil attributes (wet chemistry data) are integrated with the hyperspectral laboratory data to develop prediction models using different algorithms (Sun et al., 2022).
+These algorithms are such as multivariate regression models. support vector regression ‘SVR,’ multiple adaptive regression splines ‘MARS,’ partial least square regression ‘PLSR’; or such as machine learning algorithms (i.e., Artificial neural networks ‘ANN,’ Conventional neural networks ‘CNNs,’ random forests ‘RF,’ etc.).
+After developing the prediction models, the better predictor is chosen because of its accuracy using some statistical parameters such as root mean squares error (RMSE), ratio of performance deviation (RPD), coefficient of determination (R2), or other parameters.
+The model of the highest coefficient of determination and RPD and the lowest RMSE are selected as the best prediction model.
 This selection process is being done for each soil parameter accordingly.
 After that, the significant hyperspectral bands for each soil parameter are selected to be used in developing prediction equations.
-Moreover, the multiple linear regression model (MLR) is used for developing the prediction equation to be used for mapping the soil properties.
-The mapping software such as ENVI, ArcGIS, QGIS, etc. are used for mapping the different soil parameters using hyperspectral images and the prediction equation.
-These outputs (maps and perdition equations or models) are such reference for decision makers for achieving better soil management and land suitability evaluation for several crops (Wang et al., 2022).
+Moreover, the multiple linear regression model (MLR) is used to develop the prediction equation for mapping the soil properties.
+Mapping software such as ENVI, ArcGIS, QGIS, etc., is used for mapping the different soil parameters using hyperspectral images and the prediction equation.
+These outputs (maps and perdition equations or models) are such references for decision makers for achieving better soil management and land suitability evaluation for several crops (Wang et al., 2022).

 Fertilization analysis

-The HRS can be utilized for determining the components of the organic or chemical fertilizer.
+The HRS can be utilized to determine the components of organic or chemical fertilizer components.
 The most important factor for analyzing the different fertilizers that the spectral library of these fertilizers must be created which includes the variation of these materials.
 This spectral library contains the spectral signatures of a number of fertilizers samples which obtained in laboratory used the ASD spectroradiometer (Radočaj et al., 2022).
-After developing a calibration model using this library, unknown samples can be entered to the dataset to develop a validation model; and afterwards, prediction equation can be generated for each nutrient parameter in the fertilizer such as (nitrogen, potassium, phosphorus, etc.).
+After developing a calibration model using this library, unknown samples can be entered to the dataset to develop a validation model.
+Afterwards, prediction equation can be generated for each nutrient parameter in the fertilizer such as (nitrogen, potassium, phosphorus, etc.).

 Weather forecasting for agriculture